bogaudio/BogaudioModules/README-prerelease.md

 If the LP (loop) toggle is enabled, the envelope cycles continuously (it doesn't need a trigger to start it).
 If RT is also enabled, triggers at TRIG will restart the cycle (this is similar to syncing an LFO).

-By default, the attack and decay envelope segments have an exponential curve -- in linear mode (the LIN toggle), the segments are linear.
+By default, the attack and decay envelope segments have a logarithmic (more or less) curve -- in linear mode (the LIN toggle), the segments are linear.

 _Polyphony:_ <a href="#polyphony">polyphonic</a>, with channels defined by the TRIG input.